-This week as I was trying to catch up on Facebook, I noticed a climber friend of mine reaching out for advice on what to pack on an expedition to Everest.
+This week as I was trying to catch up on Facebook, I noticed a climber friend of mine reached out for advice on what to pack on an expedition to Everest.

 I found myself asking, “What is really needed for Everest?”

-It requires top physical fitness, mental fortitude and patience, with both a strong sense of teamwork and independence.
+It requires top physical fitness, mental fortitude, and patience, with both a strong sense of teamwork and independence.

 It’s more imperative to know how to use the tools of the “trade”, and know how to get by with the bare essentials than it is so much a matter of what you have tossed into your bag.

 Here are 5 tips for the making of a fantastic expedition:

 Regardless of your height, weight, or gender, you will be required to carry the same load and face the same obstacles as all other members of your team.

 Contrary to what you may think, pack weight is not determined by your height and weight.
 Rather, it is in discriminatory.